Russia mounts surprise assault on northern Ukraine in most serious cross-border offensive in two years | KRDO

 The statement added that Ukrainian reserve units had been deployed to strengthen defenses in the area.

-A second Ukrainian source with direct knowledge of frontline developments told CNN Russian forces had also penetrated five kilometers inside Ukraine towards the village of Krasne, which lies about 75 kilometers along the border, west of Vovchansk.
+A second Ukrainian source with direct knowledge of frontline developments told CNN that Russian forces had also penetrated five kilometers inside Ukraine towards the village of Krasne, which lies about 75 km along the border, west of Vovchansk.

 It is also noteworthy that DeepStateMap, a Ukrainian monitoring group which updates frontline developments daily, showed four villages next to each other – including Krasne – in the grey area, representing territory currently contested rather than under full Ukrainian control.

-Asked about developments, President Volodymyr Zelensky did not downplay their seriousness but said Ukraine’s military had been expecting such a move.
+Asked about developments, Zelensky did not downplay their seriousness but said Ukraine’s military had been expecting such a move.

 “Russia launched a new wave of counteroffensive actions in [northern Kharkiv region].
 Ukraine met them there with our troops, brigades and artillery,” he told reporters early Friday afternoon.